DAVENJAGI/Oasis/README.md

-# AirBnB Clone - The Console
+# Oasis - The Console
-The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
-The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
-A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+The console is the first segment of the Oasis project at Holberton School that will collectively cover fundamental concepts of higher level programming.
+The goal of Oasis project is to eventually deploy our server a simple copy of the Oasis Website(HBnB).
+A command interpreter is created in this segment to manage objects for the Oasis website.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)